 - We will also offer virtual opportunities to meet our current residents and view our facilities.
 All applicants are invited to follow our residency program’s Twitter account @UMNPsychRes for updates.
 These opportunities will also be communicated to applicants prior to interview day via our website/email

-- We commit to holistically reviewing all applicants with an understanding of the complexity the pandemic has introduced
+- We commit to holistically reviewing all applicants with an understanding of the complexity the pandemic has introduced in everyone’s educational experiences

 - We commit to equitable and antiracist practices.
 We recognize that historically marginalized applicants are potentially experiencing an even greater degree of the burden associated with the current state of affairs